Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 ```
 ## 📚 Documentation

-- The Protegrity Developer Edition documentation is available at https://developer.docs.protegrity.com/.
+- The Protegrity AI Developer Edition documentation is available at https://developer.docs.protegrity.com/.
 - For more API reference and tutorials, refer to the Developer Portal at https://www.protegrity.com/developers.
 - For more information about Data Discovery, refer to the [Data Discovery documentation]( https://docs.protegrity.com/data-discovery/1.1.1/docs/).
 - For more information about Semantic Guardrails, refer to the [Semantic Guardrails documentation]( https://docs.protegrity.com/sem_guardrail/1.1.0/docs/).